docksal/docksal/docs/content/getting-started/portable.md

 {{% notice warning %}}
 Only Docksal system and stack images will be installed from the portable source.
-All other Docker dependencies and tools will be downloaded from internet (you will need a decent internet connection).
+All other Docker dependencies and tools will be downloaded from the internet (you will need a decent internet connection).
 {{% /notice %}}

 Within the portable Docksal distribution folder run: